Skip to main content

 Token URL

-The OAuth 2.0 Token URL for Microsoft's Graph API.
-If you have a multi-tenant application, you can use /common/ endpoints.
-If you have a single-tenant app, change these URLs to your tenant-specific ones.
+The OAuth 2.0 Token URL for Microsoft Graph API.
+For multi-tenant applications, use /common/ endpoints.
+For single-tenant apps, replace with tenant-specific URLs.

 https://login.microsoftonline.com/common/oauth2/v2.0/token